Gym Accident Injury Lawsuit in California

 Furthermore, California's respondeat superior rule makes it clear that an employer is liable for the negligent acts of their employees:

-The gym owner may be solely responsible, jointly responsible, or not responsible at all for your injuries.
+The gym owner may be solely, jointly, or not responsible at all for your injuries.
 Every case requires careful analysis to determine liability.

-Put simply, if a personal trainer instructs you to do something that another reasonable personal trainer wouldn't suggest, they might be held liable for any injuries you're suffered.
+Put simply, if a personal trainer instructs you to do something that another reasonable personal trainer wouldn't suggest, they might be held liable for any injuries you've suffered.
+In a similar situation, the issue of what is “reasonable” would need to be evaluated on a case-by-case basis.

 What Are Examples of Negligence Resulting in a Gym Injury?